enaaab460/car-cost-calculator/README.md

 This is the first browser extension I wrote.
 I have some experience in Svelte and JS, and have programmed for many years.
 But it is not my day job, so not all best practices were followed.

-AI assisted in writing this extension, namely free Gemini 2.5 flash and chatgpt-5 in vscode.
+AI assisted in writing this extension, namely free Gemini 2.5 and chatgpt-5 in vscode.
 All code was revised and tested (to the best of my ability).
 Vibe-coding was attempted at multiple points, with varying degrees of success.
 It helped alot at figuring out the correct chrome apis I needed, but was very frustrating at times and I had to roll back many prompts and write them myself.
+Aiding in bug fixes was more useful.

 I am not in the automotive industry, many statements made in this post were read or heard online, and should be taken with a grain of salt.